 Manually calculating OEE is a great way to start.
-It can be done with pencil and paper or with a simple spreadsheet, and only five pieces of data are needed (Planned Production Time, Down Time, Ideal Cycle Time, Total Pieces, and Good Pieces).
+It can be done with pencil and paper or with a simple spreadsheet, and only five pieces of data are needed (Planned Production Time, Stop Time, Ideal Cycle Time, Total Count, and Good Count).
 Performing manual OEE calculations helps reinforce the underlying concepts and provides a deeper understanding of OEE.
 However, there are also very strong benefits to quickly moving to automated OEE data collection:

 |Operator Focus||With automated data collection the operator spends more time focused directly on the equipment (versus spending time on paperwork).|

 |Real-Time Results||Automated data collection provides results in real-time, enabling improvement techniques such as SIC (Short Interval Control).|

 Creating a “Best of the Best” OEE Goal

 An interesting question is how to set an effective “stretch” goal for OEE.
 As it happens, there is an excellent technique for doing so called “Best of the Best”.
 Here is how it works:

 - Track OEE (including Availability, Performance, and Quality) for the target equipment for one month.
 Make sure to compile the results by shift.